 Today we’re reviewing the AGM Rattler TS25 384 Core.
 For comparison, I’ll also include B-Roll from other thermal and night vision devices.
 For clarity, I’ll put notes on the screen at times where a different device is being used.
 Since quality and value is always relative to competitors, I’m comparing the Rattler against the Sig ECHO3 and the iRay RICO 640 core.

-Context: I’m a prepared civilian with a rural homestead.
+Context: I’m a civilian with a rural homestead.
 I hunt for meat and to protect livestock from predators.
-But, my mindset leans more toward civilian preparedness and less toward hunting as a primary pursuit.
+But, my mindset leans more toward preparedness and less toward hunting as a primary pursuit.

 Disclosures: I used the AGM Rattler for a few weeks, but I haven’t (yet) put one through years of rigorous testing.
 Also, Limitless America loaned me this thermal, but I’m not letting that influence my view.
 Limitless also loaned me a Sig ECHO3, which I cannot recommend to anyone unless they get it used and at a steep discount.
 I don’t want to say that, but it’s the truth and I hope they can forgive me.